WFP Strategic Plan 2022-2025

 WFP development projects focus on nutrition, especially for mothers and children, addressing malnutrition from the earliest stages through programmes targeting the first 1,000 days from conception to a child’s second birthday, and later through school meals.

 WFP’s use of cash-based transfers continues to grow further and faster than ever before.
-In 2022, WFP disbursed US$3.3 billion in 72 countries, an increase of 42% compared to 2021.
+In 2022, WFP disbursed US$3.1 billion in cash-based transfers to nearly 49 million beneficiaries.
 By buying food as close as possible to where it is needed, we can save time and money on transport costs, and help sustain local economies.
 Increasingly, WFP meets people’s food needs through cash-based transfers that allow the people we serve to choose and shop for their own food locally.

-In 2022, WFP raised a record-breaking US$14.2 billion in contributions.
-WFP has almost 21,000 staff worldwide, of whom over 90 percent are based in the countries where the agency provides assistance.
+In 2022, WFP raised a record-breaking US$14.1 billion in contributions.
+WFP has over 23,000 staff worldwide, of whom almost 90 percent are based in the countries where the agency provides assistance.

 WFP is governed by a 36-member Executive Board.
 It works closely with its two Rome-based sister organizations, the Food and Agriculture Organization of the United Nations and the International Fund for Agricultural Development.
 WFP partners with more than 900 national and international NGOs to provide food assistance and tackle the underlying causes of hunger.